samerps/Blender-FastHenry/README.md

-Blender Fast Henry
+Blender FastHenry

 Samer Aldhaher @samerps 2024

-create FastHenry simulations of curves/splines generated in Blender, create INP files and display results all in Blender
+create FastHenry simulations of curves/splines generated in Blender, generate INP files and display results all in Blender